Rhode Island Medication Errors Attorneys

 What Can Be Included in Your Claim

 When you file a claim, your goal and your attorney’s goal is to get you the maximum amount of compensation.
-In Massachusetts, there is a cap of $500,000 on medical malpractice cases unless it is determined you need more to cover the costs of what happened.
+In Rhode Island, there is no statutory cap for damages for medical malpractice claims.
 This means you can include various damages that you have suffered from the medication error.
 These may include things such as:

 - Lost Wages – Missing time at work to recover from an injury or illness caused by the wrong medication can be devastating to your financial security.
 You have the right to seek compensation for both current financial losses, as well as the loss of future earnings as a result of your injuries or illness.